Decorator

 This pattern gives you precise control over attribution, resources, and metadata at each level of your application.

-decorators in the same application.
-For more information on using custom headers as an alternative or complementary approach, refer to Complementary Approaches for Annotations and the Custom Headers documentation.
+IMPORTANT: For more information on using custom headers as an alternative or complementary approach, refer to Complementary Approaches for Annotations and the Custom Headers documentation.

 Advanced Examples